Filaga-Pizza-in-Chelsea-Market

 Surrounded by a host of other well-loved spots on Broadway in the 140s/150s, Bono Trattoria is known for their Neapolitan pies with traditional Italian flavor combinations like the Pugliese (Broccoli rabe, ‘Nduja sausage, tomato, mozzarella) or the Bufala (pesto, mozzarella di bufala, pancetta, cherry tomato, basil).

-Bono Trattoria also features a robust selection of entrees (the brick oven roasted Branzino is a delight!), wine, and beer to complete your meal!
+Bono Trattoria also features a robust selection of entrees (the brick oven roasted Branzino is a delight!), wine, and beer to complete your meal if you want anything in addition to pizza.
 Check out Bono after a day at Riverbank State Park (679 Riverside Dr, New York, NY 10031), an NYC hub where you can rollerskate, run, bike, and garden!

 Note: Bono offers vegetarian options.